Why Consistent Altitude Control Changes Everything

 • yaw becomes harder to control

-• footage shows visible wobble
+• Footage shows a visible wobble

-Maintaining altitude through turns:
+Maintaining altitude through turns

 • stabilizes movement